Transcript: NPR's Interview With China's Ambassador To The U.S.

 Ambassador, you alluded to the historic misstep.
 You said the Cultural Revolution might fit into that category.
 After that violent and difficult experience, China's system changed under the Chinese leader Deng Xiaoping.
 New customs were put in place in which there would not be a lifetime leader.
 It was presumed that any leader would only last for two terms in office, which is the same as the United States incidentally — two five-year terms in China's case.
 Now your current president has changed that.
 Why?

-Well, the change of constitution just removed the term limit for the president, but actually for the leader of the party — the General Secretary of the party's Central Committee, there was no term limit.
+Well, the change of constitution just removed the term limit for the president, but actually for the leader of the party — the general secretary of the party's Central Committee — there was no term limit.
 And this is just to coordinate the two, because normally one person would take up both posts.

 The leader of the party is also the president?